hazeez/study/docs/statistics/hypothesis_testing_03.md

 t \space statistic \space (or \space t\space score), t= \frac{\bar{x} - \mu}{s /\sqrt n}
 $$

-where $\bar{x}$ is the sample mean, $\mu$ is the population mean, $s$ is the sample standard deviation[^1] and  $n$ is the number of samples.
-[^1] Since we don't know the population standard deviation in a 't' test, we use the sample standard deviation
+where $\bar{x}$ is the sample mean, $\mu$ is the population mean, $s$ is the sample standard deviation and  $n$ is the number of samples.
+Since we don't know the population standard deviation in a 't' test, we use the sample standard deviation

 #### Characteristics of the 't' distribution

-- it has degrees-of-freedom parameter $df$
+- It has degrees-of-freedom parameter $df$
-- it is symmetric and bell-shaped
+- It is symmetric and bell-shaped
-- has wider tails than the Z distribution
+- Has wider tails than the Z distribution

 !!!
 Extra_research